JohanDegraeve/iosxdripreader/README.md

 * store values in HealthKit
 * upload to Dexcom Share

-Nice video about steps to take, created by Kamil (diabetic_energeti) : https://youtu.be/sNqj-Pvz53A
+Nice video about steps to take, created by Kamil (diabetic_energetic) : https://youtu.be/sNqj-Pvz53A

 # Alerts